 Many businesses allow somewhat casual attire at least once a week, but dress codes vary.
 Here are some guidelines for dressing business casual, which is a notch below business formal.
-Also check out our Pinterest page for visual examples!
+Let comfort and professionalism guide you when you're dressing for business casual occasions.
+Also, check out our Pinterest page for visual examples!

-- Ask your human resources department for official guidelines.
+- Ask your internship supervisor for official guidelines.
 Business casual means different things at different companies.
 At a large corporation, it may mean a sport coat with a tie; at a smaller company, it may mean khakis and a polo shirt.

 - Before you go casual, check your daily planner to make sure you do not have any meetings that require formal business attire.